peterhinch/micropython-async/v3/docs/I2C.md

 Exchanges of data occur via `Initiator._sendrx()`, a synchronous method.
 This blocks the schedulers at each end for a duration dependent on the number of bytes being transferred.
-Tests were conducted with the supplied test scripts and the official version of `uasyncio`.
+Tests were conducted with the supplied test scripts and the official version of `asyncio`.
 Note that these scripts send short strings.

 With `Responder` running on a Pyboard V1.1 the duration of the ISR was up to